termi-official/Thunderbolt.jl/README.md

 ## Community Standards

 Please keep in mind that we are part of the Julia community and adhere to the [Julia Community Standards](https://julialang.org/community/standards/).

+## Acknowledgement

+This framework is primarily developed at the [chair of continuum mechanics at Ruhr-University Bochum under Prof. Dr.-Ing.
+Daniel Balzani](https://www.lkm.ruhr-uni-bochum.de/).